These amazing places to go in Boerne, TX, are not to be missed.

 Cibolo Nature Center

 Bring the whole family here for hiking through nature and picnicking.
-Free.
+Admission and parking are free.

 River Road Park

 This park is an excellent place to relax outside in the shade.

 Wineries Near Boerne, Texas

 Grab the gang and head out to two of the wineries I visited.
 Along the way, you can marvel at the scenery of the Hill Country, and maybe you’ll find a new favorite wine.

 Saint Tryphon Farm & Vineyard is an excellent winery for wine tasting.
 You’ll enjoy all Texas wines here at their new facility.

 After visiting Saint Tryphon, take a 3-minute drive to Sister Creek Vineyards in Sisterdale, where you can enjoy the gorgeous surroundings and see the historic cotton gin that now houses their winery.
 Tastings and tours are available.